LEADERSHIP TEAM

 Brie Leagjeld

 My journey towards thriving as an individual, photographer, and visual artist has been deeply influenced by psychedelics.
-Through these meaningful experiences I've becoming increasingly driven to promote the transformative potential for introspective personal growth and creative exploration.
+Through these meaningful experiences I've become increasingly driven to promote the transformative potential for introspective personal growth and creative exploration.
 I had a blast taking these team portraits!

 Drawing from my background in fine arts and experience as a professional in small business, I work to creatively amplify the authentic voice of Portland Psychedelic Society and foster active community engagement.
-By building connections, cultivating positive dialogue and encouraging responsible usage, we are enriching our collective understanding of the profound impact psychedelics can have on the human experience and I’m grateful to be part of this unfolding field of possibility.
+By building connections, cultivating positive dialogue and encouraging responsible usage,

 Julian Voss-Andreae